microsoft/react-native-code-push/README.md

 - iOS
 - Android

-*Note: CodePush 1.3.0 requires v0.14.0+ of React Native, and CodePush 1.4.0 requires v0.15.0+ of React Native, so much sure you are using the right version of the CodePush plugin.*
+*Note: CodePush 1.3.0 requires v0.14.0+ of React Native, and CodePush 1.4.0 requires v0.15.0+ of React Native, so make sure you are using the right version of the CodePush plugin.*

 ## Getting Started